I’m Not Black, I’m Kanye

 And he had always been dying—dying to be white.
 That was what my mother said, that you could see the dying all over his face, the decaying, the thinning, that he was disappearing into something white, desiccating into something white, erasing himself, so that we would forget that he had once been Africa beautiful and Africa brown, and we would forget his pharaoh’s nose, forget his vast eyes, his dazzling smile, and Michael Jackson was but the extreme of what felt in those post-disco years to be a trend.
 Because when I think of that time, I think of black men on album covers smiling back at me in Jheri curls and blue contacts and I think of black women who seemed, by some mystic edict, to all be the color of manila folders.
 Michael Jackson might have been dying to be white, but he was not dying alone.
 There were the rest us out there, born, as he was, in the muck of this country, born in The Bottom.
 We knew that we were tied to him, that his physical destruction was our physical destruction, because if the black God, who made the zombies dance, who brokered great wars, who transformed stone to light, if he could not be beautiful in his own eyes, then what hope did we have—mortals, children—of ever escaping what they had taught us, of ever escaping what they said about our mouths, about our hair and our skin, what hope did we ever have of escaping the muck?
 And he was destroyed.
 It happened right before us.
 God was destroyed, and we could not stop him, though we did love him, we could not stop him, because who can really stop a black god dying to be white?

 Kanye West, a god in this time, awakened, recently, from a long public slumber to embrace Donald Trump.
 He hailed Trump, as a “brother,” a fellow bearer of “dragon energy,” and impugned those who objected as suppressors of “unpopular questions,” “thought police” whose tactics were “based on fear.”
 It was Trump, West argued, not Obama, who gave him hope that a black boy from the South Side of Chicago could be president.
-“Remember like when I said I was gonna run for president?,” said Kanye in interview with the radio host Charlamagne Tha God.
-“I had people close to me, friends of mine, making jokes, making memes, talking shit, now it’s like oh, that was proven that that could have happened.”
+“Remember like when I said I was gonna run for president?,” Kanye said in an interview with the radio host Charlamagne Tha God.
+“I had people close to me, friends of mine, making jokes, making memes, talking shit.
+Now it’s like, oh, that was proven that that could have happened.”

 There is an undeniable logic here.
 Like Trump, West is a persistent bearer of slights large and small—but mostly small.
 (Jay-Z, Beyoncé, Barack Obama, and Nike all came in for a harangue.)
 Like Trump, West is a narcissist, “the greatest artist of all time,” he claimed, helming what would soon be “the biggest apparel company in human history.”
 And, like Trump, West is shockingly ignorant.
 Chicago was “the murder capital of the world,” West asserted, when in fact Chicago is not even the murder capital of America.
-West’s ignorance is not merely deep but also dangerous.
+West’s ignorance is not merely deep, but also dangerous.
 For if Chicago truly is “the murder capital of the world,” then perhaps it is in need of the federal occupation threatened by Trump.

 It is so hard to honestly discuss the menace without forgetting.
 It is hard because what happened to America in 2016 has long been happening in America, before there was an America, when the first Carib was bayoneted and the first African delivered up in chains.
 It is hard to express the depth of the emergency without bowing to the myth of past American unity, when in fact American unity has always been the unity of conquistadors and colonizers—unity premised on Indian killings, land grabs, noble internments, and the gallant General Lee.
-Here is a country which specializes in defining its own deviancy down so that the criminal, the immoral, and the absurd become the baseline, so that even now, amidst the long tragedy and this lately disaster, the guardians of truth rally to the liar’s flag.
+Here is a country that specializes in defining its own deviancy down so that the criminal, the immoral, and the absurd become the baseline, so that even now, amidst the long tragedy and this lately disaster, the guardians of truth rally to the liar’s flag.

 Nothing is new here.
 The tragedy is so old, but even within it there are actors—some who’ve chosen resistance, and some, like West, who, however blithely, have chosen collaboration.

 West might plead ignorance—“I don’t have all the answers that a celebrity is supposed to have,” he told Charlamagne.
 But no citizen claiming such a large portion of the public square as West can be granted reprieve.
 The planks of Trumpism are clear—the better banning of Muslims, the improved scapegoating of Latinos, the endorsement of racist conspiracy, the denialism of science, the cheering of economic charlatans, the urging on of barbarian cops and barbarian bosses, the cheering of torture, and the condemnation of whole countries.
 The pain of these policies is not equally distributed.
-Indeed the rule of Donald Trump is predicated on the infliction of maximum misery of West’s most ardent parishioners, the portions of America, the muck, that made the god Kanye possible.
+Indeed the rule of Donald Trump is predicated on the infliction of maximum misery on West’s most ardent parishioners, the portions of America, the muck, that made the god Kanye possible.

 And he is a god, though one born of a different time and a different need.
 Jackson rose in the last days of enigma and wonder; West, in an accessible age, when every fuck is a tweet and every defecation a status update.
 And perhaps, in that way, West has done something more remarkable, more amazing than Jackson, because he is a man of no mystery, overexposed, who holds the world’s attention through simply the consistent, amazing, near-peerless quality of his work.

 He arrived to us with Bin Laden, on September 11, 2001—life emerging out of mass death—and I guess it is more accurate to say here that he arrived to me on that day, since West had been producing since at least five years before.
 All I know is when I heard his production on The Blueprint, I felt that he was the one I had been waiting for.
 I was then, still, an aesthetic conservative, a vulgar backpacker who truly and absurdly believed that shiny suits had broken the cypher, scratched the record, and killed my beloved hip-hop.
-My theme music alternated between Common’s “I Used To Love H.E.R.,” The Roots’ “What They Do,” and O.C.’s “Time’s Up.”
-Slick Rick’s admonition—“Their time’s limited, hard-rocks too”—was my mantra, so that on that day of mass murder, when Kanye West greeted me, chopping up the Jackson Five, drawing from Bobby “Blue” Bland, pulling from David Ruffin, arrived with Jay-Z, an MC who dated back to the Golden Age, I did not see myself simply in the presence of a great album, but bearing witness to the fulfillment of prophecy.
+My theme music alternated between Common’s “I Used to Love H.E.R.,” The Roots’ “What They Do,” and O.C.’s “Time’s Up.”
+Slick Rick’s admonition—“Their time’s limited, hard-rocks’ too”—was my mantra, so that on that day of mass murder, when Kanye West greeted me, chopping up the Jackson 5, drawing from Bobby “Blue” Bland, pulling from David Ruffin, arrived with Jay-Z, an MC who dated back to the Golden Age, I did not see myself simply in the presence of a great album, but bearing witness to the fulfillment of prophecy.
 This was insane, and it has been the great boon of my life that Twitter did not exist back then, to come of age in the last days of mystery, because Lord knows how many times I would have told you hip-hop was dead, and Lord knows how many times I would have said “Incarcerated Scarfaces” was the peak of civilization.
 Forgive me, but that is who I was, an old man before my time, and all I can say is that when I heard Kanye, I felt myself back in communion with something that I felt had been lost, a sense of ancestry in every sample, a sound that went back to the separated and unequal, that went back to the slave.

 That was almost 20 years ago.
 It is easy to forget just how long West has been at this, that he’s been excellent for so long, that there are adults out there, now, who have never seen the sun set on the empire of Kanye West.
 And he made music for them, for the young and futuristic, not for the old and conservative like me, and so avoided the tempting rut of nostalgia, of soul samples and visions of what hip-hop had been.
 And so to those who had been toddlers in the era of The Blueprint, he became a god, by pulling from that generation raised in hip-hop’s golden age, and yet never being shackled by it.
 (Even after the events of the week, it would shock no one if West’s impending was the best of the year.)